jbroadway/elefant/README.md

 2. Unzip into a site root somewhere (no sub-folders, use sub-domains instead).
 Change the permissions on folders conf and cache to `0777`.

-3. Edit `conf/config.php` and add your database connection info.
+3. Edit `conf/config.php` and add your database connection info and default login info.

-4. Run the appropriate `conf/install_*.sql` file to create the tables for the admin example handlers.
+4. Run the command `php conf/createdb.php` to create the default database tables for the admin and user handlers.

 5. Go to your site and see that it worked.
 You should see a basic welcome page if all went well.